shining-honeycreeper-1600

 Shining Honeycreeper

-Appearance: The male Shining Honeycreeper has a striking appearance with bright blue and purple plumage on its head, back, and wings, and a vibrant yellow belly.
+Appearance: The male Shining Honeycreeper has a striking look with bright blue and purple plumage on its head, back, and wings, and a vibrant yellow belly.
 The female is less colorful, with greenish-blue plumage and a yellow belly.

 Behavior: These birds are active and agile, often moving quickly through the forest canopy in search of fruit, nectar, and insects.
 They are known for their acrobatic feeding behavior, hanging upside down to reach food.